COF Factor-Based Stock Analysis

 Below is Validea's guru fundamental report for CAPITAL ONE FINANCIAL CORP (COF).
-Of the 22 guru strategies we follow, COF rates highest using our Multi-Factor Investor model based on the published strategy of Pim van Vliet.
-This multi-factor model seeks low volatility stocks that also have strong momentum and high net payout yields.
+Of the 22 guru strategies we follow, COF rates highest using our Shareholder Yield Investor model based on the published strategy of Meb Faber.
+This strategy looks for companies returning cash to shareholders via dividends, buybacks and debt paydown.

-CAPITAL ONE FINANCIAL CORP (COF) is a large-cap growth stock in the Consumer Financial Services industry.
-The rating using this strategy is 100% based on the firm’s underlying fundamentals and the stock’s valuation.
+CAPITAL ONE FINANCIAL CORP (COF) is a large-cap value stock in the Consumer Financial Services industry.
+The rating using this strategy is 95% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.